basysKom/qtquickcomputeitem/README.md

 # QtQuickComputeItem

+The QtQuick ComputeItem offers an easy way to integrate [Compute Shader](https://www.khronos.org/opengl/wiki/Compute_Shader) into QML code.

-The idea behind the QtQuickComputeItem is to develop an Qt Quick Item that works similar to Qt Quick's ShaderItem.
+The idea is to have an Item that works similar to Qt Quick's ShaderItem.

 # Build